-For additional information click on "geography" above.
-For images click on "photos" above and scroll to geography images.
+For additional information click on the "geography" tab above.
+For images click on "photos" tab above and scroll to geography images.

 Intensive study of Bangime was begun by Dutch linguist Stefan Elders in September 2006 as part of this Dogon project.
 He died tragically in Mali after a brief illness on February 19 2007.
 At the age of 41 he had already built an important career as a West Africanist, and this was a great loss to the field as well as to our project.

-Indiana U Linguistics Grad student Abbie Hantgan resumed work on Bangime, again as part of this Dogon project, with a stay in Bounou during summer 2008 and annual trips since.
+Abbie Hantgan, then a graduate student in Indiana University's linguistics program, resumed work on Bangime, again as part of this Dogon project, with a stay in Bounou during summer 2008 and annual trips since.
 She received additional support from Indiana University.
 She also works on Kindige, part of the Najamba-Kindige group.
-See the lexicons page for Abbie's Bondu-So (aka Najamba-Kindige) lexicon and word list.
+See the "lexicons page" for Abbie's Bondu-So (aka Najamba-Kindige) lexicon and word list.